IMDS Compliance

 CAMDS (China)

-China Automotive Material Data System; parallel reporting required for Chinese market access
+China Automotive Material Data System; parallel to IMDS for China-market vehicles

 Combined Value

-Certivo supports data preparation for both IMDS and CAMDS submissions
+Certivo validates against both IMDS and CAMDS requirements simultaneously

 CAMDS (China)

-China Automotive Material Data System; parallel reporting required for Chinese market access
+China Automotive Material Data System; parallel to IMDS for China-market vehicles

 Combined Value